fabferri/az-pattern/vnet-nat/README.md

 >
 > Before running **nat-gw.ps1**  and **vm.ps1** set the input variables:
 >
-> $$adminUsername: administrator username of the Azure VMs
+> $adminUsername: administrator username of the Azure VMs
 >
-> $$adminPassword: administrator password of the Azure VMs
+> $adminPassword: administrator password of the Azure VMs
 >
 > $subscriptionName : name of the Azure subscription
 >